renovatebot/renovate/docs/usage/config-presets.md

 ## How to Use Preset Configs

 By default, the Renovate App's onboarding process will suggest `["config:base]"`.
-If you are self hosting then you must add `"onboardingConfig": { "extends": ["config:base"] }` to your bot's config.
+If you are self hosting you must add `"onboardingConfig": { "extends": ["config:base"] }` to your bot's config.

 A typical onboarding `renovate.json` will then look like this: